shahputra67/google-cybersecurity-portfolio/Course 1 - Foundations of Cybersecurity/Portfolio Activity: Draft a professional statement.md

 5. I plan to update my statement as I gain more knowledge.

 Aim for at least 4 out of 5 points before finalizing.

+---
+I am an independent and disciplined learner who values endurance, clarity, and efficiency in every task I take on.
+I prefer to work with focus and precision, solving problems quietly without seeking recognition.
+My interest in cybersecurity comes from its demand for sharp thinking, accuracy, and persistence when protecting systems against real threats.
+I am drawn to the idea of maintaining security and stability through logical solutions rather than unnecessary complexity.
+I believe integrity and responsibility are essential when handling sensitive data, and I aim to apply these principles to strengthen the security posture of any organization I work with.
+My approach is methodical and minimal, centered on identifying weaknesses, improving defenses, and ensuring reliable protection for systems and users.
+Through consistent effort and practical understanding, I intend to contribute to an environment where security is maintained through discipline, not dependency.